 The GCSE Art and Design syllabus aims to encourage a personal response by stimulating imagination, sensitivity, conceptual thinking, powers of observation and analytical ability.
-Students gain confidence and enthusiasm as they develop technical skills in two and three dimensional form and composition, and are able to identify and solve problems in visual and tactile forms
+Pupils gain confidence and enthusiasm as they develop technical skills in two and three dimensional form and composition, and are able to identify and solve problems in visual and tactile forms

-The GCSE Art and Design course is suitable for any pupils who enjoy the subject and who have achieved a reasonable amount of success during Years 7, 8 and 9.
-Pupils need to have some ability to attempt this course although effort, hard work and motivation will aid development and improvement.
+The GCSE Art and Design course is suitable for any pupils who are committed to the subject and who have achieved a reasonable amount of success during Years 7, 8 and 9.
+Pupils need to have a passionate interest in Art and Design to attempt this course with commitment, hard work and motivation helping development and improvement.

 Every pupil will have the chance to explore and further their skills in a wide range of media, processes and techniques, which will include some or all of the following: drawing, painting, graphic design, textile/fabric design, screen printing, ceramics, mixed media, block printing, etching and photography.
-Because the Art GCSE course we run at BSA is unendorsed, there is no specialism at this level, allowing pupils to benefit from a broad foundation of art, craft and design specialisms.
+As the Art and Design GCSE course we run at BSA is unendorsed, there is no specialism at this level, allowing pupils to benefit from a broad foundation of art, craft and design specialisms.
 Pupils are required to produce a coursework project and an examination project.
-The coursework project is worked on during Year 10 and the first term of Year 11, the examination project is produced in the winter term of year of Year 11 and culminates in a ten hour controlled test.
+The coursework project is worked on during Year 10 and the first term of Year 11, the examination project is produced in the Spring term of year of Year 11 and culminates in a ten hour controlled test.